philippeback/getcleandataproject/Codebook.md

 Please note that the list above does not mandates a particular order in the steps, only that it _does the following_.
 This is mentioned because following the order blindly leads to lots of complications in column selection where one would have to shift column index ids and so on, making it a source of hard to spot problems.

-There is also a README.md which focuses on the details of how all works together.

-This file is the Codebook.md file that explains the tidy data set.

 Raw Data